Frequently Asked Questions

 Please book your intro call through our website by clicking "Book Now" and picking an available date and time under "New Contacts".

 This is our opportunity to start designing your plan to meet your families' specific needs and values.
-You will need to complete our online personal information intake form at least two days prior to our meeting, which will be emailed to you after the Intro Call.
+You will need to complete our online personal information intake form at least 1 day prior to our meeting, which will be emailed to you after you book your appointment.
 The intake form will give us an idea of your family and asset situation so that we can properly advise you.
 This is a standard practice of good estate planning attorneys and we cannot continue with your plan unless we have this information.
 At this meeting, Kaitlin will walk you through the decisions that you need to make, and likely force you to think about things you haven't thought about before.
 By the end of this one-hour meeting, you will know exactly what documents you are getting and how much it is going to cost.
 While you should be prepared ahead of time to pay the flat fee as described on our pricing page, it is possible that your planning needs are more complicated than we both thought at the initial outset requiring an additional cost.
 This is a rare occurrence, but it does happen.
 Of course you are free to walk away at this point without any further investment.
+If do do decide to move forward with us, you can apply the $200 meeting fee to your final balance.

 Stage 3: Drafting